 Because this is an experiential learning class modeled on professional investment management as practiced, students are expected to act as professionals in the classroom.
 Please refrain from eating during class and be courteous with your attention to the presenter, whether a student or an outside speaker.
 Because the pitches include a spreadsheet, I permit laptops to be open during stock pitches.
 However, unrelated uses of the laptop such as surfing the web and reading/responding to emails are inappropriate.
-Laptop usage during lectures by guest speakers will be determined on a case-by-case basis conditional on the preference of the speaker.
 Questions and comments to the presenter should be professionally stated.
 Side conversations should be avoided.
 These requirements are consistent with the Kellogg Code of Classroom Etiquette.